Cleaning Business Insurance and Bonding

 Other important policies for cleaning businesses

-General liability insurance: This policy will help pay for expenses related to third-party accidents, such as someone slipping on a wet floor after you mop.
-Your clients may require this type of insurance in their contracts.
+General liability insurance: This policy helps pay for expenses related to third-party accidents, like a client slipping on a wet floor after you mop.
+Your clients may require this type of insurance in their contracts or your landlord might require it to sign a lease.

-Workers’ compensation insurance: This policy is required in most states for cleaning businesses that have employees.
-If a pool cleaner hurts his back while loading equipment, or a house cleaner develops an illness due to prolonged exposure to cleaning chemicals, workers’ comp can pay for medical bills as well as partial lost wages.
+Workers’ compensation insurance: This policy is required in most states for businesses that have employees.
+It can cover medical expenses if an employee is injured on the job.
+For example, if a window cleaner falls off a ladder and has a concussion, workers’ comp can pay for medical bills as well as partial lost wages.

 You may also like